laurelherting/lmh-headspace/AWS/examTips.md

 * What are some of the delivery options for SNS?
   * HTTP and HTTPS subscription types

-###	Possible Questions:
-* p.
-13 of above whitepaper
-  * Question: Use this service to deploy and scale web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as:
-  Apache, Nginx, Passenger, and IIS.17Developers can simply upload their application code, and the service automatically handles all the details, such as: resource provisioning, load balancing, auto scaling, and monitoring.
-   Answer: Elastic Beanstalk
-* Q: What language is not supported by Elastic Beanstalk?
-  A. Java B. PHP C. Ruby D. Nodejs E. Go F. Rust
-   Answer: Rust
-* Q: What major language / frameworks are supported by Elastic Beanstalk?
-  * Answer:
-• Java
-• .NET
-• PHP
-• Node.js
-• Python
-• Ruby
-• Go
-• Docker

 ### What is high availability?
 * Amazon RDS
 * creates synchronously replicated standby instance in a different AZ